R-Guruprasad/Ex-04-webTech_imagemap/README.md

     <body>
         <h1 align="center">BYJU'S</h1>
         <hr color="red">
         Byju's is an Indian multinational educational technology company, headquartered in Bangalore, Karnataka, India.
-It was founded in 2011 by Byju Raveendran and Divya Gokulnath.As of March 2022, Byju's is valued at US$22 billion and the company claims to have over 115 million registered students.In January 2022, the company joined Simplilearn, Unacademy, upGrad, PrepInsta Prime and Vedantu to become one of the founding members of IAMAI's India EdTech Consortium.
+It was founded in 2011 by Byju Raveendran and Divya Gokulnath.
+        As of March 2022, Byju's is valued at US$22 billion and the company claims to have over 115 million registered students.In January 2022, the company joined Simplilearn, Unacademy, upGrad, PrepInsta Prime and Vedantu to become one of the founding members of IAMAI's India EdTech Consortium.

     </body>
     </html>